SonnyJim/eve8266/README.md

 Why?

 Because I'd thought it would be fun.
-Also I wanted to see if I could get an ESP8266 had enough grunt to talk to the ESI API.
+Also I wanted to see if a ESP8266 had enough grunt to talk to the ESI API.

 Yeah but why though?